richard-kung/breezeway/README.md

 <h1 align="center">BreezewayMod</h1>

+**Please note that this commit will be the last commit to this repository.
+In the process of rebranding this theme I created a new collection so everything is neatly packed into one place.
+Updates to this decoration will be made over there.**

+**Open issues have been transferred to the new repository already**

+**Find the new repository at https://github.com/n4n0GH/hello**

+(At the time of writing the repository was still private)

 **BreezewayMod** is a fork of the ![Breezeway](https://github.com/richard-kung/breezeway) window decoration, which aims to mimic macOS' window decorations, but with **power ups**.

 It also works great with the ![KDE-Rounded-Corners](https://github.com/n4n0GH/KDE-Rounded-Corners) KWin script.